Table of Contents

 Today, most successful freelancers have a quick payment set up to get things started in the right direction and avoid any last-minute hick-ups.

-Razorpay’s Payment Links can help freelancers or unregistered businesses with a fast settlement or alternate payment option.
+Razorpay’s Payment Links can help freelancers or Individual businesses with a fast settlement or alternate payment option.
 In essence, you can create and share Payment Links for and provide flexibility to your clients.

 Some of the key features are: